Five attacks against JFO positions yesterday: no losses among Ukrainian soldiers

 Censor.NET reports referring to the JFO press center Facebook page.

-"The enemy used grenade launchers of different systems, heavy machine guns and small arms to fire on positions of the Armed Forces of Ukraine," the press center of the JFO Headquarters reports.
+"The enemy used 120mm mortars banned under the Minsk agreements, grenade launchers of different systems and small arms to shell Ukrainian positions," the press center of the JFO Headquarters reports.

-As noted, the enemy launched two attacks in the zone of action of tactical force Skhid and three more attacks in the zone of action of tactical force Pivnich.
+In the zone of action of tactical force Skhid, Russian-occupation troops used automatic mounted grenade launchers to shell Ukrainian troops near Pisky (11km north-west of Donetsk).

-As a result of the enemy shelling over the past day, no casualties among Ukrainian troops were reported.
+In the zone of action of tactical force Pivnich, the enemy fired 120mm mortars and grenade launchers of different systems on Ukrainian positions near Orikhove (57km north-west of Luhansk); grenade launchers of different systems and small arms– outside Krymske (42km north-west of Luhansk).

 Today, the Russian-occupation troops have not opened fire yet.